redhat-et/llm-agents/react_agent/README.md

 ## Pre-Requisites

-In order to run the ReAct agent setup, the following tools must be installed:
+In order to run the ReAct agent setup locally on your laptop, the following must be installed:
 * `poetry`
 * `oc` (optional)
 * [Ollama](https://ollama.com/)